Takeaways in this post:

 In our recent Digital Risk Survey, more than half of senior IT and security professionals cited the use of unsanctioned apps as the biggest security and compliance challenge.
 We’re proud to give security and compliance teams a scalable solution to enable the Telegram app for business use as a sanctioned channel.

-Through the end of the year, we're waiving service fees for Telegram licenses.
-Learn more about getting started with Telegram and ensure Telegram messenger safety with the SafeGuard Cyber platform.
+Contact us to learn more about getting started with Telegram and ensure Telegram messenger safety with the SafeGuard Cyber platform.